 The CUNY Start-ASAP Foster Care Initiative

 The CUNY Start-ASAP Foster Care Initiative aims to connect students to CUNY Start and/or ASAP to improve persistence and increase their chances of timely graduation at CUNY.
 The Foster Care Initiative ensures a coordinated pathway to CUNY degree completion and is made possible thanks to generous support from the Conrad N. Hilton Foundation.
-Click here to learn more about eligibility, support services and how your students can join
+More information can be found at the Foster Care Initiative page to learn more about eligibility, support services and how your students can join